Twin Peaks: The Missing Pieces: The Last Seven Days of Laura Palmer

 In Twin Peaks, cocaine-dealing high schoolers Bobby Briggs and Mike Nelson lament that they owe Leo Johnson $5,000 and are running low on product.
 Leo abuses his wife Shelly.

 Laura Palmer is horrified to find pages ripped out of her secret diary.
 She borrows her mother Sarah's car on the pretext that she forgot to bring her books home.
 Sarah discovers the ruse and tells Laura that she does not need to lie to her.

 At dinner, Leland Palmer eagerly anticipates a delegation of Norwegians, who are planning a major real estate deal with Leland's boss Benjamin Horne.
 (Note: As shown in the pilot of the TV series.)
 Leland teaches Laura and Sarah to introduce themselves in Norwegian.
 Laura and Sarah roar with laughter at Leland's antics.

 Laura, who moonlights as a prostitute, sneaks out to exchange sex for drugs with a trucker.
 Teresa Banks, another prostitute, wonders why her client Leland backed out of a prearranged foursome.
 After deducing that Leland is Laura's father, she tries to blackmail him.
 (Note: As shown in Fire Walk with Me, Leland backed out of the foursome because Laura was one of the participants, and responds to Teresa's blackmail by murdering her.)

 At the Double R Diner, Laura picks up the day's Meals on Wheels shipments, but backs out.
 (Note: As shown in Fire Walk with Me, two mysterious spirits waiting outside the diner give Laura a framed picture that guides her to the spirit world.)

 After Laura expresses gloomy thoughts to Donna Hayward, Doc Hayward gives Laura a comforting message.
 (Note: As shown in Fire Walk with Me, Laura confides to Donna that she thinks the angels have deserted her.
 In The Missing Pieces, Doc tells Laura that "the angels will return, and when you see the one that's meant to help you, you will weep with joy.")
 Laura cheers up, but becomes icy after Leland asks her to come home.
 Donna's parents realize that something is wrong between Laura and Leland.

-At home, Laura hears BOB's voice from the ceiling fan above the stairs.
-BOB begins to possess her; a demonic smile creeps across her face.
-Laura comes to when Sarah interrupts her.
-Terrified, Sarah repeats that "it's happening again", implying that Leland went through a similar experience.